jellycat-js/jellypdf/README.md

 ```

-#### For path string output
+#### For buffer output

-To receive the PDF as a buffer, pass null as the output argument.
+To save the PDF to a file, provide a string with the file path as the output argument.

 ```js